Topological transport of vorticity on curved magnetic membranes

-In this letter, we study the transport of vorticity on curved magnetic membranes.
-To this end, we demonstrate that magnetic textures on membranes with curvature exhibit \textit{topological hydrodynamics} \cite{tserkovnyakJAP18} governed by a robust continuity equation rooted in the homotopic properties of the magnetic order parameter space, rather than any structural symmetries.
-In contrast to previous studies focused on vortex transport in flat magnetic films \cite{zouPRB19,zouPRL20,jonesPRB20,ahariPRB21}, this work uses the spatial structure of magnetic systems to reduce symmetries, thereby enabling processes that are otherwise ruled out on symmetry grounds.
-We discuss how a nontrivial geometry can allow electric current to energetically bias vorticity injection on the membrane.
-Finally, we illustrate a potential functionality of this physics by devising an experimentally feasible energy storage concept.
+In this Letter, we study the transport of vorticity on curved magnetic membranes.
+To this end, we demonstrate that magnetic textures on curved membranes exhibit \textit{topological hydrodynamics}, a transport theory for vortices~\cite{tserkovnyakJAP18}.
+This is governed by a robust continuity equation rooted in the homotopic properties of the magnetic order parameter space, rather than any structural symmetries.
+In contrast to previous studies focused on vortex transport in flat magnetic films~\cite{zouPRB19,zouPRL20,jonesPRB20,ahariPRB21}, this work leverages the geometry of curved magnetic films to reduce symmetries, thereby enabling processes that are otherwise ruled out on symmetry grounds.
+Notably, the chirality of the system plays a key role in allowing electric current to energetically bias vorticity injection on the membrane.
+A potential functionality of this physics is then illustrated by an experimentally feasible energy storage concept.
+Inspired by thermoelectricity, we derive the dimensionless \textit{vortexoelectric} figure of merit $\mc Z_v$ as the counterpart to the thermoelectric figure of merit $ZT$ and discuss the thermodynamic efficiency of the battery via this quantity.

-\tt{Topological continuity equation}We begin by discussing the geometric properties of a curved dynamical magnetic membrane.
-The membrane is a two-dimensional orientable manifold $\mc M$, parameterized by coordinates $\xi^1$ and $\xi^2$, with boundary $\partial\mc M$. $\mc M$ is embedded in the Euclidean space $\mb R^3$ from which it inherits the metric $g_{ij}$.
+\tt{Topological continuity equation}The magnetic membrane is a two-dimensional orientable manifold $\mc M$, parameterized by coordinates $\xi^1$ and $\xi^2$, with boundary $\partial\mc M$. $\mc M$ is embedded in the Euclidean space $\mb R^3$ from which it inherits the metric $g_{ij}$.
 At every point $(\xi^1,\xi^2)$ on $\mc M$ and for any time $t$, we identify a unit normal vector $\*n(t,\xi^1,\xi^2)$ and define unit vectors spanning the local tangent plane, $\*e_1(t,\xi^1,\xi^2)$ and $\*e_2(t,\xi^1,\xi^2)$.
-The orthonormal triad $\{\*e_1$, $\*e_2$, $\*n\}$ is the local frame. $\mc M$ may smoothly change over time, as long as its topology remains unchanged, i.e. $\mc M$ is not cut.
+The orthonormal triad $\{\*e_1$, $\*e_2$, $\*n\}$ is the local frame. $\mc M$ may smoothly change over time, as long as its topology remains unchanged, i.e., $\mc M$ is not cut.
 Figure \ref{fig:manifold} depicts the simplest case in which $\mc M$ is homeomorphic to a closed disk.

-The $\t U(1)$ gauge freedom in specifying the local frame, corresponding to simultaneous rotations of $\*e_1$ and $\*e_2$ about $\*n$, translates into the gauge potential \cite{schwichtenbergARX19,kamienRMP02,zee03}
+The $\t U(1)$ gauge freedom in specifying the local frame, corresponding to simultaneous rotations of $\*e_1$ and $\*e_2$ about $\*n$, translates into the gauge potential~\cite{schwichtenbergARX19,kamienRMP02,zee03}